alexharri/website/posts/canvas-to-ascii.md

   <Scene2D scene="slanted_line" />
 </AsciiScene>

-With multiple samples, cells that lie on the edge of a shape will have some of its samples fall within the shape, and some outside of it.
+With multiple samples, cells that lie on the edge of a shape will have some of their samples fall within the shape, and some outside of it.
 Averaging those, we get gray in-between colors that smooth the downsampled image.
 Below is the same example, but with an overlay showing where the samples are taken:

 <AsciiScene width={600} minWidth={200} height={360} fontSize={40} rowHeight={40} columnWidth={40} viewModes={["ascii", "canvas"]} hideAscii pixelate sampleQuality={3} alphabet="pixel-short" showSamplingPoints showGrid usesVariables increaseContrast>
   <Scene2D scene="slanted_line" />